-On Thursday, November 17, 2016, the Sisterhood of Temple Shalom of Newton, Massachusetts sponsored an event focused on mental health issues in our community.
+On Thursday, Nov.
+17, 2016, the Sisterhood of Temple Shalom of Newton sponsored an event focused on mental health issues in our community.

-The program featured a panel discussion led by noted local mental health professionals: Allison Mountford, Coordinator for Therapeutic Services, Newton Public Schools; Larry Berkowitz, Co-Founder and Director, Riverside Trauma Center; Marsha Frankel, Clinical Director of Services for Older Adults, Jewish Family and Children’s Services, and Susan Swick, Chief, Child and Adolescent Psychiatry, Newton-Wellesley Hospital.
+The program featured a panel discussion led by noted local mental health professionals Allison Mountford, coordinator for therapeutic services at Newton Public Schools; Larry Berkowitz, co-founder and director of Riverside Trauma Center; Marsha Frankel, clinical director of services for older adults at Jewish Family & Children’s Service; and Susan Swick, chief of child and adolescent psychiatry at Newton-Wellesley Hospital.

-The discussion centered on recognizing if a loved one is at a risk, when to worry, and how to seek help.
+The discussion centered on recognizing if a loved one is at a risk, when to worry and how to seek help.
 Common threads across the ages and red flags were highlighted.
 Handouts and a resource list were provided.
-The discussion was followed by a Q and A.
+The discussion was followed by a Q&A.

 This event was supported by Newton Cares, a local coalition for suicide prevention and mental health, and received financial support from the Women of Reform Judaism.
 With input from questionnaires that were completed that evening, the Sisterhood will follow up with additional programs, such as providing suicide prevention training (facilitated by Newton Cares), improving the facilities at a local group home in Newton and arranging support groups for various constituencies in the Temple community.